LianaDace/LianaDace/README.md

   <div id="badges">
 </div>
   <br>
   <p>👋 Hello!
-My names is Liana and I’m an enthusiastic software developer with high interest in latest tech trends.
-In my free time, I love to learn new things and tools that would help me achieve higher goals.</p>
+My names is Liana and I’m an enthusiastic software developer with high interest in latest tech trends.</p>

 <h3>🛠Here're some tools I'm currently working with:</h3>
   <br>